untitled

 Bishop Sumi: I would say, life itself is mostly ironical, you see?
 That the meaning faith to religion, it's the direct way to entering one gate.
 Mostly the gate is all—always opening.
 But one could enter.
 How he want to—willing to it—this is a very serious viewpoint for religion.
 You can't understand Japanese poem?
 Door always open, but who enter in?
 If you willing to enter, or not, it's the important point, extremely important point.
 Someone called it's religious or not—it's the problem of yourself, no?
 Your problem is always your problem—it's not mine [laughs].
 You must resolve yourself this point.
 It's our Zen way.
 So, sound of Zen meaning oneness include everything.
 So, but when asserted[?]— chosen—what is ritual for me or not.
 It need[?] with my intellectual part or practical part, it's the same needed.
 Generally, it will be knowledge itself come outside, but wisdom must be arisen from in the heart of my—our—through some experience, or understanding, or realization.
 This is a separate point, religious or not, isn't it?

 It used to say our knowledge in the human life, or theoretical world, already brought out the earth, and our knowledge reached the moon-world—some spacemen walking on maneuver the space world.
 But once we developed our surrounding position, there—is there many happiness ways[?] or happiness worlds same time arise in me?
 No, more and more fear or suffering arising surrounding us.
 What is it?
-We must ??? with, right with this point.
+We must push[?] with, right with this point.
 What is real or not?
 It not—your own question, religious or not?

 It's very, very—always we are running the circle, sure?
 The starting point is not different, that is.
 Zen itself must be concerning our daily life, not only idealistic.